Chapter 1. European demand

 In the event that the payment deadline for the third installment has expired, the 31 months delay the payment with surcharge (by extending the deadline for 31 months if it falls on a closing day for one of the EPO offices, because it is a compound delay J1 / 89 and AX 5.2.4 Guidelines).

-In the event that the deadline for payment of the third installment has not yet expired, the calculation of the 6 months is done as usual, that is to say using the "ultimo-ultimo" principle described above.
+In the event that the deadline for payment of the third installment has not yet expired, the calculation of the 6 months is done as usual, that is, using the principle of 1 TU38220; ultimo-ultimo & #8221; described above.

 Only theA122 EPC is applicable to the period of 6 months.